mitloehn/pyskycoach/README.md

 This application shows a view of the sky with the objective of locating deep space objects, as you would with a non-magnifying finder.
-All 1630 stars up to visual magnitude 5 are plotted, roughly corresponding to what you can see with the naked eye from a moderately dark site.
+Stars up to visual magnitude 5 are plotted, roughly corresponding to what you can see with the naked eye from a moderately dark site.